amirongit/notecode/elasticsearchInAction.md

     }
     ```
 - settings with intention of preparing indices for splitting process must be undone explicitly
-- dest should not exist before splitting process
+- dest shouldn't exist before splitting process
 - index components are copied from source to dest if not explicitly set
 - number of shards of dest should be multiple of number of shards of source
 - using "split" API